CHIA-AN-YANG/Restaurant-List/readme.md

 ![webpage preview](https://github.com/CHIA-AN-YANG/Restaurant-List/blob/main/public/asset/restaurant-list_A4.JPG?raw=true)
 # Restaurant List

 Restaurant List is a private restaurant collection for foodies.
 You can view your favorite restaurants here.
-Add, modify, and record your own favorite restaurant with this restaurant list!
+Add, modify, or record your own favorite restaurants with this restaurant list!

 You can also interact with its online version at: https://powerful-everglades-45881.herokuapp.com/